 Non-punishment Training Techniques

-So, how do you stop bad behavior without resorting to punishments?
+So, how do you stop bad behavior without resorting to corrections?
 There are several excellent techniques that work.
 As has already been mentioned, negative punishment or taking something away from the puppy that he wants is a very good method for stopping bad behavior.
 Controlling your puppy and his environment is another way to stop bad behavior.
 Diverting your puppy’s attention is a third method.
 Waiting on unrewarded bad behaviors to fade on their own is a fourth.
 We discuss these techniques in more detail in our article entitled Stop Bad Behavior Positively.
-These methods are more effective and produce better results than punishments.
+These methods are more effective and produce better results than corrections.

 Many Positive Only Trainers Advocate Refraining From Telling Your Dog “No”

 We disagree.
 Saying “no” to a dog is indeed a punishment, especially for the sensitive eager to please type dog.
 However, it is important to us that our puppies and dogs know when they are right or wrong.
 We will say a calm “no” when they have done the wrong thing.
 We don’t yell or even raise our voices.
 Our puppies and dogs know that when they hear the word “no”, they need to try something different in order to earn their reward.
 Although a calm “no” is not painful, it is indeed a mild punishment.
+Dogs don’t like to hear it and it is a deterrent to bad behavior.

 Positive Training; Not Permissiveness